dzackgarza/Notes/Independent Study/Quals/Topics.md

 - Compactness in functions spaces.
 - Inverse and implicit function theorems and applications;
 - the derivative as a linear map;
-- existence and uniqueness theorems for solutions of ordinary differential equations; elementary Fourier series.
-Texts: Rosenlicht
+- existence and uniqueness theorems for solutions of ordinary differential equations;
-- Introduction to analysis
-- Dover; Marsden
-- Elementary classical analysis
-- Freeman; Bartle
-- Elements of real analysis
-- Wiley; Rudin
-- Principles of mathematical analysis
-- McGraw-Hill.
+- elementary Fourier series.

 # Qual Level